 Before cooking rhubarb, it’s important to rinse the stalks under cold water to remove any dirt or debris.
 This will ensure that your rhubarb is clean and ready to be cooked.

-See also How long does chicken take to cook in the crockpot
+See also How long to cook a 6lb ham in oven

 After rinsing the stalks, it’s also a good idea to remove any leaves that may still be attached.
 Rhubarb leaves are toxic and should not be consumed, so make sure to separate them from the stalks.